hiddenbyte/genius-cli/README.md

 ```

 ### Setup
-Before we start using this tool we need to authorize for genius-cli to access Genius trough our Genius account
+Before start using this tool you will need to authorize genius-cli to access Genius trough your account

 1. Type `./genius-cli --setup`